The Donkey House offers high-quality accommodation for holiday rentals in the Greek village of Pragmatefti (Leonidio)

 Photo above: The beach at Plaka harbour.

-The Donkey House is also convenient for sport climbing in the Leonidio area (the nearest ‘sector’, Sabaton, is 5 minutes drive away).
+The Donkey House is very convenient for sport climbing in the Leonidio area (the nearest ‘sector’, Sabaton, is 5 minutes drive away).
 Sport climbing is fast developing in this area and the local guidebook is already in its second edition.
 Leonidio is now one of Europe’s top areas for sport climbing from Autumn, through Winter, and into Spring.
 Some sectors, such as Jupiter, Mars, Panorama, Elona, Nifada and Sabaton are ‘usable’ even in the height of summer.
 In total, around Leonidio and nearby Kyparissi there are more than 1700 equipped routes spread around 70 different sectors.
 Guided climbing can be booked with the very experienced, local-based (and multi-lingual) climbing guide, Simon Montmory.
 Details of climbing in the area are covered by Greece Sport Climbing: the Best of (Aris Theodoropoulos, 2017 edition) and Leonidio & Kyparissi Climbing Guidebook (Panjika Cooperative, 2018 Second Edition).
 These are available at the Climb3Red shop on the main street in Leonidio and at the Panjika climbers’ cafe.

 Photo above: Dave Cross on Bert f7c at Elona.
 Photo by Rhian Cross.

 The area also offers good walking.
 At one end of the spectrum, there is superb mountain scenery with hiking up to almost 2000 metres above sea level on Mount Parnon.
 Alternatively, interesting ancient paved donkey trails (kalderimi) lead up the valley sides.
-One of these pleasing kalderimia actually leads up on the escarpment from the upper end of Pragmateftis village itself.
+One of these pleasing kalderimia actually leads up on the escarpment from the upper end of Pragmatefti village itself.
 At a gentler scale, country lanes wind across the flat farmlands between Leonidio and the sea.
 A useful map for getting an overview of the area at a good scale is the Parnonas/Mount Parnon 1:50 500 scale map from Anavasi which shows the topography with a 20m contour interval as well as most of the obvious paths.
 This map is available locally.
 Guided walks at all difficulties are run by the local company, Greece On Foot.
 Wendy Copage and her team organise tailor-made shorter easier walks to local beauty spots and other sites of interest.
 As Wendy is well-known for her knowledge of the ancient trails, she also runs a five-day super tour between the mountains and the sea, staying overnight in remote shepherd’s cottages and monasteries.
 She also has an extensive knowledge of the wildlife of the Peloponnese.

-As for wildlife, the area around Pragmateftis reveals some interesting creatures.
+As for wildlife, the area around Pragmatefti reveals some interesting creatures.
 Locally, there is the expected selection of Greek lizards, geckoes and other smaller creatures whilst, in the woodlands, foxes and the weasel-like beech martens are common.
 Tortoises are regularly encountered and you may have to encourage them to cross the road a little more quickly!
 Actually level with, and flying only a few hundred metres from The Donkey House terrace, you will see regularly an elegant short-toed eagle.
 A pair of ravens are locals too.
 Possibly the most exciting of the local wildlife are the loggerhead turtle and the very rare and endangered Mediterranean monk seal: we have been lucky enough to see both of these off the rugged coastline south of Leonidio.